 For centuries, Londoners have escaped the city’s grey weather for a weekend of sun, sea and sizzle in Brighton, which is just an hour’s ride by train.

 Today, Brighton is more than just a side trip for sun-starved city dwellers as it stamps itself on the international map as United Kingdom’s most popular beachfront getaway for tourists.
 A perfect spot for a much-needed holiday abroad too now that Singapore has extended the vaccinated travel lane (VTL) arrangement to the United Kingdom, allowing fully vaccinated folks to travel to and fro without serving quarantines.

-An eclectic mix of London hip and SoHo avant-garde (of the Big Apple variety, that is), Brighton one-ups the English capital and other top UK tourist destinations with its exclusive offer of an eight-mile stretch of pebbly seaside enclaves – stomping grounds for mostly affluent free spirits out for a taste of this coastal haven’s eccentric diversity, flamboyant counter-culture and indie landscape.
+An eclectic mix of London hip and SoHo avant-garde (of the Big Apple variety, that is), Brighton one-ups the English capital and other top UK tourist destinations and attractions.
+Travelling to this side of the UK will have you enjoying its exclusive offer of an eight-mile stretch of pebbly seaside enclaves – stomping grounds for mostly affluent free spirits out for a taste of this coastal haven’s eccentric diversity, flamboyant counter-culture and indie landscape.